-This step divides the storage infrastructure into three levels: the bottom layer, which is exclusively reserved for high priority; the middle layer, which is effectively reserved for medium priority; and the top layer, which is shared between the medium and high priority groups.
+This step divides the storage infrastructure into three levels: the bottom layer, which is exclusively reserved for HP; the middle layer, which is effectively reserved for MP; and the top layer, which is shared between the MP and HP groups.

-Step 4: Assess the hydrological performance of each headworks' storage using the Integrated Quantity and Quality models to determine the probabilities of each component of headworks storage being accessible to relevant water entitlement priority group during periods of low storage (under critical water sharing rules).
+Step 4: Assess the hydrological performance of each headworks' storage using the Integrated Quantity and Quality modelling (IQQM) to determine the probabilities of each component of headworks storage being accessible to relevant water entitlement priority group during periods of low storage (under critical water sharing rules).